novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-119.md

 ---

-At the same time that Son Jung-ui resolved to enter the high-speed internet business by the end of the year, Korea was launching a similar high-speed internet service.
+At the same time that Son Jung-yi resolved to enter the high-speed internet business by the end of the year, Korea was launching a similar high-speed internet service.

 Specifically, 【Samjin Computer】 rented cable lines to start the service.

 Lee Hyun-woo’s phone was busy that day.

-Following Son Jung-ui, Park Jin-yong, the chairman of 【Samjin Computer】, also called.
+Following Son Jung-yi, Park Jin-yong, the chairman of 【Samjin Computer】, also called.

 It’s always nerve-wracking after the first shovel hits the ground.